 Let’s take a look at what technical SEO is and why you need to learn SEO it if you want to effectively optimize your site.
-This post is meant to highlight situations that require a background in technical SEO, but not to serve as an instructive solution for those situations.
+This post is meant to highlight situations that require a background in technical SEO, but not to serve as an instructive solution or technical SEO checklist for those situations.

 What is technical SEO?

 There’s often confusion surrounding the classification “technical SEO” because different people have different definitions of what it is, how important it is, and so on.

 Just for clarification, when I say “technical SEO” throughout this blog post I’m referring to a general definition:

 Technical SEO is the skillset that lets you speak the language of Google’s web crawlers.
 It’s a third category of SEO, different from both on-page and off-page SEO.
 Simply put, technical SEO is the practice of optimizing your website from a backend perspective.

 Instead of H1s, outreach, and link building, technical SEO deals with things like URL structuring, redirect codes, your robots.txt and .htaccess files, and much more.